-2.10.6 Main activity
+2.10.5 Main activity

 Record the code that most accurately reflects the young person's main activity status on or around their 19th, 20th or 21st birthday, if you were in touch with them.
-If you were not in touch with them, enter 0.
+If you were not in touch with them, or the young person has died, or returned home to live with parents or someone with parental responsibility for a continuous period of 6 months or more (in touch code 'RHOM'), enter 0.